 He planned to go further into Pennsylvania, in what he called the Gettysburg Campaign.
 With this plan, he wanted to gain the admiration and support of the Confederacy from France and Britain.
 He also wanted to gain the support of those northern politicians who were still against the war.

-After the Union's defeat at Chancellorsville, Lincoln replaced commander Joseph Hooker with Major General George Gordon Meade, whose first order was for the Union troops to follow Lee's army into Pennsylvania.
+After the Union's defeat at Chancellorsville, Lincoln was disappointed with Joseph Hooker, who was the commander of the Army of Potomac.
+Thus, he replaced Commander Joseph Hooker with Major General George Gordon Meade.
+Meade's first order was for the Union troops to follow Lee's army, which consisted of 75,000 men, into Pennsylvania.

 On July 4, a defeated Lee withdrew his army, and the Union celebrated the major victory of the Battle of Gettysburg.
 This was one of the key victories for the Union, as it presented a stepping stone to their victory of the Civil War.

 The Battle of Gettysburg had the biggest number of casualties of any battle fought during the Civil War, with 51,000 casualties overall from both sides.